Azure/batch-shipyard/docs/74-batch-shipyard-azure-keyvault.md

 If using Azure CLI 2.0, we will need to create a Service Principal for the Application since it is not created together in the prior command.
-For the `--id` parameter, you can use either the `appId` or the `objectId` found in the prior json output:
+For the `--id` parameter, you can use either the `appId` or the `objectId` found in the prior JSON output:

 ```shell
 # Azure CLI 2.0 only
 az ad sp create --id abcdef01-2345-6789-abcd-ef0123456789
 ```

-You will see some json output where under `servicePrincipalNames`, you should see the `appId` in addition to the uri similar to the following:
+You will see some JSON output where under `servicePrincipalNames`, you should see the `appId` in addition to the uri similar to the following:

 ```json